Advanced Hospital Coding and CCS Prep (Voucher Included)

 - Identify the roles and responsibilities of a coder in both inpatient and outpatient facilities

-- Abstract health information from clinical documentation using your knowledge of medical terminology, anatomy/physiology, and disease processes
+- Understand health information from clinical documentation using your knowledge of medical terminology, anatomy/physiology, and disease processes

 - Assign ICD-10-CM/PCS and CPT/ HCPCS Level II codes and modifiers in accordance with current coding guidelines